What is a Go-to-Market Strategy? GTM Plan Template + Examples

 The field sales business model is when you have a full sales organization that closes large enterprise deals.
 These are typically complex products with high price points, which also means there’s typically a low volume of deals with a long sales cycle.

 The sales team in this model is often very costly as the field reps are experienced, high-salary employees.
-This model is easy to build, but harder to scale, because it takes time and money to hire and train a full sales organization.
+This model is easy to build but harder to scale because hiring and training a full sales organization takes time and money.

 Members include a sales manager, field reps, sales engineers, a sales development representative (SDR) team, and sales operations.